Acronis Cyber Protect

 2. Have an anti-malware solution in place

-Anti-malware software provides a valuable defense against malware infections, but choose your software carefully.
+Anti-malware and antivirus software provides a valuable defense against malware infections, but choose your software carefully.
 Remember: many free anti-virus programs don’t offer any protection against ransomware.

 3. Face modern threats with modern protection